 Meanwhile, several European countries raced to establish colonies in Asia.
-Despite ongoing repression in Viet Nam, the French had continued their missionary work, converting around 450,000 Vietnamese to Christianity by the mid-19th century (see p.
-5 of Religion and Spirituality).
-Seeking to expand their influence even further, the French used the pretext of a captive French priest to bomb the central coastal city of Da Nang in 1847, killing around 10,000 people.
-As persecution of Christians continued under Emperor Tu Duc, French President Napoleon III sent a fleet of warships and some 2,500 soldiers to protect French missionaries in 1858.
+Despite ongoing repression in Viet Nam, the French had continued their missionary work, converting around 450,000 Vietnamese to Christianity by the mid-19th century (see Religion and Spirituality).
+Seeking to expand their influence even further, the French used the pretext of a captive French priest to bomb the central coastal city of Da Nang in 1847, killing around 10.000 people.
+As persecution of Christians continued under Emperor Tu Duc, French President Napoleon III sent a fleet of some 2.500 soldiers to protect French warships and missionaries in 1858.
 Over the next 3 years, the French acquired control of much of the Mekong Delta and the city of Gia Dinh (which they renamed Saigon).
-As the Kingdom weakened, Emperor Tu Duc signed a treaty in 1862 formally granting trade.
+As the Kingdom weakened, Emperor Tu Duc signed a treaty in 1862 formally granting certain France territories, as well as the rights to continue their missionary work and engage trade.